 These include Val di Sole (Sol Valley), La Thuile, Latemar, Skiarena Klausberg, and Alpe di Siusi (Seiser Alm).
 These are well worth checking out and have so much going for them.
 So get Googling and get ready for pizza, après, and a truly unforgettable trip!

 Well, there you have it.
 There’s lots to choose from and hopefully something for everyone.
-While each rider will have their preference, we know there will be at least one resort (or 10) that sounds like your idea of perfection.
+While each rider will have their preference, we know there will be at least one ski resort (or 10) that sounds like your idea of perfection.
 Now, check out hotels, set price alerts for your flights, and get ready to go.
 Oh, and we recommend eating lots of pizzas before heading there.
 Just so you’re acclimatized, you know?

-Think we missed a resort off this list or need more information or advice?
+Think we missed a ski resort off this list or need more information or advice?
 Let us know by emailing crew@montecwear.com and we’ll be happy to help!
 Ciao!

 Related Reading: